wappuradio/csv-to-ipagroups/README.md

 pip install -r requirements.txt
 ```

+## Configuration

+For varying CSV field configurations see the beginning of import.py

 ## Usage

 You need to have valid FreeIPA kerberos credentials.
 Use `kinit` on a domain joined host to get a ticket.